514: No Such Thing As A Computer Tower

 And the idea is that the monastery started when the Virgin Mary was sailing across the coast or something, and they stopped at this place.

-The voice of God said, Let no other woman come here because the Virgin Mary's been here and no other women are allowed.
-So we're going to put a stop to that.
+And the voice of God said, Let no other woman come here because the Virgin Mary's been here and no other women are allowed.
+So we're gonna put a stop to that.

 We didn't like her.